 Should I keep my child home or send him/ her to school?

 School Policy (and/ or state law) requires a child to stay home if he or she:

-Has a fever above 100.0 degrees or higher
+- Has a fever above 100.0 F degrees or higher

-Keep your child home if they have continuous coughing or sneezing often, this spreads sickness to others.
+- Keep your child home if they have continuous coughing or sneezing often as this spreads sickness to others.

 24 Hour Rule:

-Antibiotics: Keep your child home until 24 hours after the FIRST dose of antibiotic for anything like ear infections or strep throat.
+- Antibiotics: Keep your child home until 24 hours after the FIRST dose of antibiotic for anything like ear infections, strep throat, pink eye, or rashes.